eclab/grains/beats/README.md

 #### DIGITAL OUT (D)
 Drum 2
 #### POT 1
 Randomness: further right is LESS randomness.
 Because of the Grains Bug below, Minimum Randomness at 2 o'clock, Maximum a bit below 9 o'clock.
 If you turn to the far left, you will PAUSE the CLOCK.
+Note that at very high randomness, there is a slight chance we will hit a beat early by mistake.
 The switch must be set to IN 1.
 #### POT 2

 Sets whether IN 2 Resets or Advances.
 Set to about 9 O'clock for IN 2 to ADVANCE.
 Set to FULL (far right) for IN 2 to RESET.
 The switch must be set to IN 2.
 #### POT 3
 Degree of Swing.
 No swing is at FULL (far right), then increasing swing as you turn to the left.